apache/infrastructure-website/content/pages/asf-pelican-data.md

                     continue
 ```

-For bespoke non-singletons add your call to your new process_X code here following the pattern for a blog.
+For custom non-singletons add your call to your new process_X code here, following the pattern for a blog feed.

-### Adding a new directive to the sequence process
+### Adding a directive to the sequence process

-If you are adding a new directive then add it to `process_sequence` in the order needed.
+If you are adding a directive, add it to `process_sequence` in the place you need it (process order can matter):

 ```python
 # process sequencing transformations to the data source